telent/log-mark-i/README.md

-# Clap Hands

-> If you're API and you know weight, clap your hands.
+# Log Mark I

+* Displays a graph of logged measures from my (or your) Withings Body Scale

+* An anagram of "kilogram"

-If you have a Withings wireless scale and you're not impressed with the Healthmate web ui, you might find this a bit prettier/more usable.
+If you have a Withings wireless scale and you're not impressed with the Healthmate web ui, you might find this a bit more usable.

 ![Screenshot](screenshot.png)